plone/training/mastering-plone/volto_components_sponsors.rst

 We create a presentation component ``SponsorsBody`` in :file:`frontend/src/components/Sponsors/SponsorsBody.jsx`

-Presentation component means that this is a stateless component which gets the necessary data via props from the parent component.
+Presentation component means that it is a stateless component which gets the necessary data via props from the parent component.
 It doesn't communicate with the global app store, does not fetch data, doesn't do elaborated logic, it just renders the passed data of sponsors, grouped by sponsor level.

 .. code-block:: jsx
     :linenos: